 For most industries, controlling and managing stock is not exactly the most thrilling part of the job.
 It is necessary, however, especially for battery dealers, to pay close attention to what you’re stocking and how you’re storing that stock.
 We’ve put together some tips for maintaining a well-planned battery inventory.

 Understanding Your Customer Base

-The first questions that need to be answered for efficient management of your battery inventory are ones you should ask yourself.
+The first questions that need to be answered for effective management of your battery inventory are those related to your customers.
 Dealers understand regional and local markets in a way that manufacturers have a difficult time achieving, and this relationship is precisely what can help you succeed.
 Obviously you want to stock the batteries and tools that your customers will buy.
 But which ones are those?

 - What batteries do they use?
 Do you work in a community that loves boating?
 Do residents need cars to get around, or do you live in a city where they can rely on public transportation?
 Is there a strong manufacturing or construction industry presence that relies on heavy machinery?
 What’s the age demographic?
 Do people play golf?
 Do they go camping?
 The list goes on.
 Understanding where and how batteries are relevant to your community can help you provide them with the products they need.

 - Do they need continuing service?
 If your customers don’t have the time, resources, or willingness to maintain their own batteries, testing and maintenance services may be something to consider.
 If you find that servicing batteries makes good business sense in your area, you’ll need the right equipment, such as industrial chargers and cleaners.